How Much Does A 20-Minute Uber Cost? Cost Per Mile This February

 After your trip is complete, Uber sends you an email receipt.
 You can also find detailed trip information within the Uber app itself.
 Go to the main menu (usually your profile icon), select "Your Trips," choose the specific ride, and you should find an option to view the fare breakdown, which typically itemizes the base fare, time, distance, fees, tolls, and any surge pricing applied.

-Best Ways to Save on an Uber This Year
+Expert Tips: How to Save Money on Uber This Year

 Compare Fares Before You Book